NAU-OSL/NAU-OSL.github.io/_pages/projects.md

 author_profile: true
 ---

+The main focus of OSL is to study and create tools that better support newcomers to join Open Source, focusing on the sustainability of projects

 ## [FLOSScoach](www.gitlab.com/flosscoach/flosscoach)
 FLOSSCOACH is a portal aimed to help newcomers get into *Free/Libre Open Source Software* (FLOSS).
 FLOSScoach helps by providing a way to organize the information,